-9% had their transfusion requirement decreased by 50% or more.
-Also, a complete cytogenetic response (i.e., chromosome abnormalities were no longer detectable) was achieved in 45% of patients.
 In this study, the response to lenalidomide was rapid, with an average time to response of 4.6 weeks and durable.
 Most of the patients received continuous daily dosing with 10 mg of lenalidomide.
-Some patients experienced side effects, such as rash, itching, fatigue, diarrhea, and nausea.
-Because lenalidomide is an analog (chemical look-alike) of thalidomide, there is a potential for birth defects with its use.
-Because of this potential, the manufacturer of lenalidomide, Celgene Corp., has set up a restricted distribution program called RevAssistSM.
-Only patients that enroll in and meet all of the conditions of the program are able to receive the drug.
+Some patients experienced side effects, such as rash, itching, fatigue, diarrhoea, and nausea.
+Because lenalidomide is an analogue (chemical look-alike) of thalidomide, there is a potential for birth defects with its use.
+Because of this potential, the manufacturer of lenalidomide, Celgene, has set up a restricted distribution program called the Celgene i-access Program.
+Only patients that enrol in and meet all of the conditions of the program are able to receive the drug.
 In a study of MDS patients without chromosome 5q-, lenalidomide was shown to reduce the red blood cell transfusion need in 43% of patients and eliminate the transfusion need in 26% of patients.
 The majority of patients had a heavy transfusion burden (two or more red blood cell units/month).